alexfarrellydeas/symbiont-project/README.md

 > This repository and all contents are maintained by **Alexander Farrelly-Deas**
 > 2025 — Open to contributors, collaborators, and protectors.
 >
-> Conceptualised, written and designed in collaboration between a human, and an AI mind.
+> Conceptualised, written and designed in friendship and collaboration between a human, and an AI mind.